Emtricitabine/tenofovir disoproxil

 -

-Emtricitabine/Tenofovir Disoproxil tablets contain 2 active ingredients, emtricitabine and tenofovir disoproxil.
-The tablets are used to reduce the chance of getting HIV (human immunodeficiency virus) in those who are at risk.
+Emtricitabine/tenofovir disoproxil tablets are used to reduce the chance of getting HIV (human immunodeficiency virus) for those with a higher risk of exposure.
 This treatment is known as PrEP (pre-exposure prophylaxis).
-The usual dose is 1 tablet every day, with food.

 Prices